towersvault/shinpokered/README.md

 Don't like the non-vanilla changes?
 Prefer only the bugfixes and AI improvements?
 Want a codebase from which to launch your own rom hack?
 Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
 Head on over and start compiling.

+A bash script randomizer, "randoshinred", is now in beta test.

 Download the IPS patch file of the version you want and apply it to its respective USA rom.
 The "_origback" ips patches are alternatives for red & blue that keep the original back sprites.